May 5, 2026

 What is included in a tech pack?

-A tech pack usually includes technical flats, a bill of materials, measurement specs, grading, construction notes, labeling, packaging, and costing.
+A tech pack usually includes technical flats, a BOM, measurement specs, grading, construction notes, labeling, packaging, and costing.
 These sections give factories everything needed to produce a garment accurately.
-Many brands also use tech pack templates to standardize this process across styles.
+Both large teams and small brands use tech pack templates to standardize this process for different styles.

 What should a tech pack look like?